The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: The positive tropical Grassmannian and positroid subdivisions

-The goal of this section is to use the positive tropical Grassmannian to understand the regular positroidal subdivisions of the hypersimplex.
-In \cref{sec:regularA}, we will apply the T-duality map to these regular positroidal subdivisions of the hypersimplex, to obtain subdivisions of the amplituhedron which have very nice properties.
+The goal of this section is to use the positive tropical Grassmannian to understand the regular positroid subdivisions of the hypersimplex.
+In \cref{sec:regularA}, we will apply the T-duality map to these regular positroid subdivisions of the hypersimplex, to obtain subdivisions of the amplituhedron which have very nice properties.

 The \emph{tropical Grassmannian} -- or rather, an outer approximation of it called the \emph{Dressian} -- controls the regular matroidal subdivisions of the hypersimplex \cite{Kapranov}, \cite[Proposition 2.2]{Speyer}.
 There is a positive subset of the tropical Grassmannian, called the \emph{positive tropical Grassmannian}, which was introduced by Speyer and the third author in \cite{troppos}.
-The positive tropical Grassmannian equals the positive Dressian, and as we will show in \cref{prop:positroidal}, it controls the regular \emph{positroidal} subdivisions of the hypersimplex.
+The positive tropical Grassmannian equals the positive Dressian, and as we will show in \cref{prop:positroid}, it controls the regular \emph{positroid} subdivisions of the hypersimplex.

-\begin{remark} We've learned since circulating the first draft of this paper that some of our results in this section regarding positroidal subdivisions of the hypersimplex and the positive tropical Grassmannian, though not previously in the literature, were known or anticipated by various other experts including David Speyer, Nima Arkani-Hamed, Thomas Lam, Marcus Spradlin, Nick Early, Felipe Rincon, Jorge Olarte.
+\begin{remark} We've learned since circulating the first draft of this paper that some of our results in this section regarding positroid subdivisions of the hypersimplex and the positive tropical Grassmannian, though not previously in the literature, were known or anticipated by various other experts including David Speyer, Nima Arkani-Hamed, Thomas Lam, Marcus Spradlin, Nick Early, Felipe Rincon, Jorge Olarte.
 There is some related work in \cite{Early} and the upcoming \cite{AHLS}. \end{remark}